News powered by Bitcoinist.net

 High-Stakes Ripple Freeze

-The individual freeze was most notably used by on March 31 by the bitcoin exchange Bitstamp, which also acts as a Ripple gateway.
+The individual freeze was most notably used by on March 31 by Bitstamp, a top trading site that also acts as a Ripple gateway.
 Jed McCaleb, the original founder of Ripple Labs, was attempting to sell over 96 million XRP — the native currency of the Ripple network — which his family received when he started the company.
 Converted to US dollars, that sum of XRP was equivalent to over $1 million.

 In order to “avoid and mitigate irreparable harm and damages” to the value of XRP, a Ripple Labs agent went on the Bitstamp gateway and placed an order paying $1,038,172 for McCaleb’s stash of XRP, according to a report by CoinDesk.
 Once the transaction completed, however, Ripple Labs demanded that Bitstamp use its gateway power to freeze McCaleb’s account and prevent him from withdrawing the actual cash.